Zzy9797/FedKDDC/README.md

 # FedKDDC
 Knowledge-Distillation based Personalized Federated Learning with Distribution Constraints

+## Code Descriptions
+- run.sh: Quick strat
+- train.py: Main code of the algorithm
+- utils.py: Some functions of the algorithm
+- torchsampler

 ## Experiments
 Our experiments are implemented with open-source PyTorch 1.13.1, on an NVIDIA GeForce RTX 4090 platform.